UNINETTSigma2/documentation/training/material/2021-autumn/notes-day1.md

   - It is on SAGA
     - is there any plan to have this also on other clusters?
         - Not at the moment as this is mainly for make it an easy entry point to HPC, not as a replacement for command line.
 If there is a need yes possible on other places.
-    - so the rest of today's session is mostly relevant for Saga users, not fram users?
+    - so the rest of today's session is mostly relevant for Saga users, not Fram users?
         - Correct.

 - font size is small for me... could you increase it? and I have a 27.5 in screen...